 This improvement in self-awareness and confidence inspires a greater awareness of their own self-leadership.
 This refers to the expectations and goals that they set for themselves, and these will be explored and highlighted through the coaching work.

-Coaching can identify unrealistic or unhelpful expectations which might have been leading to frustration and wasted energy.
+Management coaching can identify unrealistic or unhelpful expectations which might have been leading to frustration and wasted energy.
 By understanding and eliminating these goals through management coaching, the individual can then free up energy to focus on realistic and achievable targets.

-Coaching also facilitates a change in how leaders interact with others.
+Coaching for management also facilitates a change in how leaders interact with others.
 Most profoundly, it impacts their overall leadership style by making them fully consider their leadership behaviours and approach.
 Developing greater self-awareness about their leadership style gives leaders an opportunity to reflect on their approach.
 It also makes them more thoughtful going forward in relation to their overall personal, professional and team goals.

 Management coaching helps individuals explore their existing relationships with their own managers within the workplace.
 They may identify aspects of their relationship that they’re not satisfied with and then look at how they can make positive changes.
 Alternatively, it can help them better understand and value aspects of their relationship with their manager which is helpful and constructive.